 I hope you enjoyed reading this guide to eBay SEO, let me know in the comments which of the techniques did you choose to implement in the listing optimization process in your store.
 I came to the conclusion to put the emphasis on the word process.

 Building a business takes not only time and effort but also the mindset of building a process.
-It requires to repeat it again and again and refine it.
+It requires repeating it again and again and refine it.
 Finding products to sell, optimizing, and scheduling every week is not always fun, but it’s the best way to grow.

 Eventually, when the process works it brings results and you will be able to teach a virtual assistant or an employee to do it instead of you.
 Until then, stay positive and do your best to stay consistent.
 Dedicate time for it in your calendar and set reminders to make sure you run your business properly.